nindate/mlzoomcamp-capstone-project/README.md

 ```

 **Summary**
-* This is a binary classification problem.
-The data is related with direct marketing campaigns of a Portuguese banking institution.
-The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to assess if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+* This is a regression problem.
+The data is related to bike shares in London for a period of 2 years and few days, with information on time, weather conditions etc.
-* EDA was performed analysing for missing data, data distribution, target feature imbalance, feature importance using mutual information between categorical features, correlation of numerical features with target and amongst them, looking for extreme high values, cardinality of categorical features.
+* EDA was performed analysing for missing data, data distribution, target feature, feature importance using mutual information between categorical features, correlation of numerical features with target and amongst them, looking for extreme high values, cardinality of categorical features.
 Performed different transformations to see effect on distribution.
-* Baseline model was prepared using Logistic Regression
+* Baseline model was prepared using Linear Regression
 * Data was split into Train (70%), Validation (20%), Test (10%).
 Further experiments were done on training data validating on the validation data (not touching the test data at all)
 * Experiments were done to improve the model performance.
-This involved evaluating model by dropping one feature at a time, then dropping groups of features at a time where dropping a feature had resulted in improved score, scaling the numerical features, using polynomial features and one-hot encoding the categorical features. **Score improved with scaling and dropping a set of features**
+This involved evaluating model by creating new time related features from the original timestamp feature (e.g. day-of-week, week-of-year etc.).
+* Used standard train_test_split as well as tested cross-validation methods like TimeSeriesSplit and BlockingTimeSeriesSplit.
+* Tried using cyclical encoding (using sine and cosine) of time related features.
+Since time related features are cyclic, e.g. day of week goes from Monday to Sunday and again Monday, models can benefit from cyclical encoding. **In the tests for this dataset however, score did not improve with this encoding**
 * Evaluated using other models - DecisionTreeClassifier, RandomForestClassifier and XGBoost - with similar experiments as above (feature dropping, scaling etc.)
 * Parameter tuning of the best experiment for each of the model was done
 * Finally compared results from all the model tunings to determine the best model (with best experiment of feature scaling and feature dropping) with best hyper-parameters